Continue building relationships that will help your career

-We're told that networking is the way to get recognised for our talents, find new jobs and level up in our careers.
-But how can one continue to network when the bulk of their working life has moved online?
-Whether because of the coronavirus lockdown or the growing popularity of remote roles, this is a new challenge for workers across the UK.
+We're told that networking is the way to get recognised for our talents, find new jobs, and level up in our careers.
+But how is it possible to continue networking when the bulk of our working life has moved online?
+Whether because of the coronavirus lockdown or the growing popularity and benefits of remote roles, this is a new challenge for workers across the UK.

 Schedule virtual coffee chats

 Remote networking starts with the people in your own company.
-With less chances for organic interaction, it's important to keep connections alive by scheduling remote coffee hours, lunches and the like.
+With less opportunity for organic interaction, it's important to keep connections alive by scheduling remote coffee hours, lunches, and the like.
 There are also ways to network with your boss and the management at your company ‒ and you absolutely should pursue them.
-Engage your boss and other management figures in chats about how you can further your career at the company and what the shape of their own path to management was.
+Engage your boss and other management figures in chats about how you can further your career at the company and the shape of their own path to management.

 Don't be shy to schedule virtual coffee chats with people in your broader network as well.